anuragsoni/routes/README.md

 The combinators are influenced by Rudi Grinberg's wonderful [blogpost](http://rgrinberg.com/posts/primitive-type-safe-routing/) about type safe routing done via an EDSL using GADTs + an interpreted for the DSL.

-Also thanks to Gabriel Radanne, whose feedback and [blog](https://drup.github.io/2016/08/02/difflists/) is a big help in understanding
+Also thanks to Gabriel Radanne for feedback and for the [blog](https://drup.github.io/2016/08/02/difflists/) post showing the technique used in printf like functions.
-GADTs.